Quick summary

 Because there are now so many different public datasets available to cross-reference, any set of records with a decent amount of information on someone’s actions has a good chance of matching identifiable public records.

-87% of the American population can be uniquely identified by a combination of just their ZIP code, gender, and date of birth!
+87% of the US population can be uniquely identified from just a combination of their ZIP code, gender and date of birth!

 That’s why, even when applying anonymization processes, it’s important to limit the amount of anonymized data disclosed to the public and to stick to the data minimization approach.
 In this way you minimize the risk of this data set being matched with any kind of public records.